silvinobarreiros/bank_linking_ecosystem/PITCHME.md

 ### Purpose

-External Accounts Service provides a vendor agnostic view of externally linked accounts.
-WTF is an externally linked account?
-Good question, take a seat, this is going to be a short and very boring ride.
-An external account is any account (checking, savings, credit card etc) linked to a Stash account using a 3rd party provider.
-So far we support Quovo and Plaid.
-External Accounts owns a Stash centric view of resources created with these providers.
-Meaning we create a Stash id and manage the mapping between this Stash id and the original source of the resource.
+* External Accounts Service provides a vendor agnostic view of externally linked accounts.
+* Any account (checking, savings, credit card etc) linked to a Stash account using a 3rd party provider.
+* So far we support Quovo and Plaid
 ---

 ### Some External Accounts Features